Peter Cushing: Return to England and theatrical work

-Success in television
+Success in television and major films

 Cushing struggled greatly to find work over the next few years, and became so stressed that he felt he was suffering from an extended nervous breakdown.
 Nevertheless, he continued to appear in several small roles in radio, theatre and film.
 Among them was the John Huston film Moulin Rouge (1952) in which he played a racing spectator named Marcel de la Voisier appearing with José Ferrer, who played the artist Henri de Toulouse-Lautrec.
 During this discouraging period for Cushing, his wife encouraged him to seek roles in television, which was beginning to develop in England.
-She suggested he write to all the producers listed in the Radio Times magazine seeking work in the medium.
+She suggested he should write to all the producers listed in the Radio Times magazine seeking work in the medium.
 The move proved to be a wise one, as Cushing was hired to complement the cast of a string of major theatre successes that were being adapted to live television.
 The first was J.B.
 Priestley's Eden End, which was televised in December 1951.
 Over the next three years, he became one of the most active and favoured names in British television, and was considered a pioneer in British television drama.

 He earned praise for playing the lead male role of Mr. Darcy in an early BBC Television serialisation of Jane Austen's Pride and Prejudice (1952).
 Other successful television ventures during this time included Epitaph for a Spy, The Noble Spaniard, Beau Brummell, Portrait by Peko, and Anastasia, the latter of which won Cushing the Daily Mail National Television Award for Best Actor of 1953–54.
 His largest television success from this period was the leading role of Winston Smith in Nineteen Eighty-Four, (1954) an adaptation by Nigel Kneale of George Orwell's novel of the same name about a totalitarian regime.
-The production proved to be controversial, resulting in death threats for director Rudolph Cartier and causing Cushing to be vilified for appearing in such "filth."
+The production proved to be controversial, resulting in death threats for the director Rudolph Cartier and causing Cushing to be vilified for appearing in such "filth."
 Parliament even considered a motion immediately after the first screening to ban the play's live repeat.
 Nevertheless, a second televised production was filmed and aired, and Cushing eventually drew both critical praise and acting awards, further cementing his reputation as one of Britain's biggest television stars.
 Cushing felt his first performance was much stronger than the second, but the second production is the only known surviving version.